sara-nl/clouddocs/user-interface.markdown

 This is how you change your password:

 1. Look at the top-right corner of the screen on the UI.
 There is a _buddy_ icon that represents your user.
 Click on it.
-2. Click on _settings_, you will see the option to change or update your password.
+2. Click on _Settings_, you will see the option to change or update your password.
+If you use a `cloud view` (see section below for OpenNebula views), click on the _Change Password_ button.
-3. On the new screen, type your new password and click the button to submit it.
+3. On the new screen, type your new password twice and click the button to submit it.

 ## Logging out